 At issue, then, is less what the elephant stands for, and instead, what it activates in the beholder.
 In the Sèvres vases, the elephant’s body parts (those present, and those absent) create a rupture in the workings of animal allegory—a space to explore the racializing function of animal and Asian icons, and to see the material metaphors of White toxicity, fragility, supremacy.
-Porcelain, a fundamentally domestic medium, is not exactly a monument to racist state violence, like the ones that were taken down worldwide in the summer of 2020 commemorating men and ideologies from Columbus to Rizzo.
+Porcelain, a fundamentally domestic medium, is not exactly a monument to racist state violence, like the sculptures commemorating men and ideologies from Columbus to Rizzo that were taken down worldwide in the summer of racial justice uprisings of 2020.
 But luxury consumption was an accessory to the Atlantic slave trade; and Western capitalism, to a significant extent, was built upon the human trafficking and commercial exchanges of transatlantic slavery, in concert with the trade in Asian commodities.
 The chinoiserie excesses of the Sèvres elephant-head vases encourage us to comprehend monstrosities big and small—the parts of history that do not fit together neatly, the human and animal costs to artistic innovations in decorative media, the racialized palette of Asian whiteness that developed in tandem with animal Orientalism.

 Coda: Elephantine Afterlives, Racial Horror